FAQs for Truckers Who e-file

 When I submitted my Form 2290 electronically, I received an online duplicate filing error.
 Why did this happen?

 The system detected that you had already filed a return under the same EIN, for the same tax period, for the same vehicle(s) or the same VIN category.
 Check your tax return to confirm that you are reporting new vehicles only and that your other information is correct.

 Can I claim a refund electronically for a vehicle that was sold, destroyed or stolen during the tax period?

 Yes.
 You can claim a credit for the tax paid on the next Form 2290 you file in the same or next tax period.
+The credit may not be more than the tax you are reporting on Form 2290.
 Or, you can claim a refund of the tax paid on Form 8849, Schedule 6, Other Claims.
 The amount depends on when the vehicle was sold, destroyed or stolen.
 See the Form 2290 instructions on how to figure your credit.

 Can I claim a refund electronically for a vehicle I used less than 5,000 miles during the tax period?

 Yes.
 If you already paid the tax on a vehicle you used for less than 5,000 miles, you can claim a credit on the first Form 2290 you file for the next tax period.
 Or, you can claim a refund on Form 8849, Schedule 6, Other Claims.
 However, a credit or claim for this refund cannot be filed until the next tax period.